quantyle/quantyle-ide/README.md

 # Quantyle IDE

-Quantyle is an open source integrated development environment (IDE) and programming language for crypto bots.
+Quantyle is an open source integrated development environment (IDE) and programming language for algorithmic trading.
 This language is based on the Python programming language and was developed to simplify the process of testing and deploying trading bots for cryptocurrencies.
 Currrently the platform supports simulated trading on Coinbase Pro, Gemini, BinanceUS, and Kraken.